Skip to content

 Tyler,the editor.

-A nineteen-year-old film editor running a one-man cutting studio that sells video like a sales team sells software.
+A nineteen-year-old video editor running a one-man video editing business that sells video like a sales team sells software.
 This is the long cut.

 FILE · TD-19